-The company has a signed a letter of appointment between it and each Director that sets out the terms of their appointment, duties, rights and responsibilities, and entitlements on termination.
-The company also provided each Director with an induction to the corporate structure, governance, business and risk management systems, and operations.
+Senex has a signed a letter of appointment between it and each Director that sets out the terms of their appointment, duties, rights and responsibilities, and entitlements on termination.
+We also provided each Director with an induction to the corporate structure, governance, business and risk management systems, and operations.